 Our analysis, ‘Communities at risk: the early impact of COVID-19 on ‘left behind’ neighbourhoods’, commissioned by Local Trust for the All-Party Parliamentary Group on ‘left behind’ neighbourhoods focuses on the specific challenges ‘left behind’ areas face in relation to COVID-19.

-The report builds on our original research with Local Trust, ‘Left behind?
-Understanding communities on the edge’.
+The report builds on our original research with Local Trust on ‘left-behind’ areas.
 This defines ‘left behind’ areas as those neighbourhoods with the 10% highest need and deprivation in both the Index of Multiple Deprivation and the Community Needs Index.

 This new analysis looks at the factors that make communities more vulnerable to COVID-19 (eg. clinical vulnerability and presence of vulnerable groups) as well as the early response and impact to left-behind areas (eg. economic impacts and community response).

 A short summary of some of the initial findings below.

 The British Red Cross Vulnerability Index identifies ‘left behind’ areas as more vulnerable to impacts of the pandemic than across other similarly deprived areas.

 The current mortality rate from COVID-19 is lower in ‘left behind’ areas – though this partly reflects the younger age profile in these communities.